How we price our services

 The diagram below illustrates this the difference between demand and consumption.
 Under the two examples shown, the two customers might consume the same amount of electricity, but the customer with the flat load profile has a lower level of demand overall, and a lower peak demand.

-How do you decide how much to charge?
+How does TasNetworks decide how much to charge?

-You pay to use the electricity network through the network tariffs we charge to your electricity retailer.
-Each year we submit an annual pricing proposal to the Australian Energy Regulator (AER) for its approval, which sets out the prices for each of our network tariffs.
+As a customer, you pay to use the electricity network through the network tariffs we charge to your electricity retailer.
+Each year we submit an annual pricing proposal to the AER for its approval, which sets out the prices for each of our network tariffs.
 Those prices are calculated using a methodology approved by the AER which is designed to recover the exact amount of revenue which the AER has approved for TasNetworks to recover in that year.